Install

 EventsTimeline + alertsNative macOS notificationsBasic listNoBasic list

 If kubectl works, Krust works.
 No sign-up, no cloud account, no cluster agents.
-100% free.
+Free tier available by default.

 1